AliceO2Group/AliceO2/doc/DetectorSimulation.md

 ## Help on available generators

-The full list of generators can be found here.
-Bellow a summary of possible generators along with an example of a command using them.
+Below some notes on example generators along with some usage info.

 * **Fwmugen**